-Pursuant to the PRC EIT Law, all foreign invested enterprises in the PRC are subject to the withholding tax for their earnings generated after January 1, 2008.
+Pursuant to the PRC EIT Law, all foreign invested enterprises in the PRC are obliged to perform withholding for the income tax when distributing their earnings generated after January 1, 2008 to the foreign investors.
 The Company expects to indefinitely reinvest undistributed earnings generated after January 1, 2008 in the onshore PRC entities.
 As a result, no deferred tax liability was provided on the outside basis difference from undistributed earnings after January 1, 2008.